BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 - [ ] CORS
 - [ ] deactivate user should be in the admin controller -> furthermore it should delete all upcoming booking. take way the payment for upcoming bookings but leave outstadning payments
 - [ ] deactivate
+- [ ] can only use the get bookings by user n history if is user or admin so will need auth token or something
+- [ ] booking id and booking reference- instead of using booking id we use a bookign reference
+- [ ] get all rooms? if enum in frotnend, then if chang ein be then also need change in fe which could be bad but there is not plans to change the rooms so leave it
+- [ ] get class types -> for admin controller

 ## Blocked